alexandra-mara/docs/docs/guides/steth-integration-guide.md

 - Curve pool allows providing liquidity in the form of any of the pooled tokens or in both of them.
 From that moment on, all the staking rewards accrued by stETH go to the pool and not to the liquidity provider's address.
 However, when withdrawing the liquidity, the liquidity provider will be able to get more than they have initially deposited.
 Please note, when depositing exclusively stETH to Curve, the tokens are split between ether and stETH, with the precise balances fluctuating constantly due to price trading.
 Thus, the liquidity provider will only be eligible for about half of the rewards accrued by the stETH deposited.
 To avoid that, provide stETH and ether liquidity in equal parts.
-- Unlike Curve, the Balancer pool is wstETH-based. wstETH doesn't rebase, it accrues staking rewards by eventually increasing in price instead.
+- Unlike Curve, the Balancer pool is wstETH-based. wstETH doesn't rebase, it accrues staking rewards by eventually increasing in the price instead.
 Thus, when withdrawing liquidity from the Balancer pool, the liquidity providers get tokens valued higher than what they have initially deposited.

-### Cross chain bridging
+### Cross-chain bridging

-The Lido's stTokens will eventually get bridged to various L2's and sidechains.
+The Lido's stTokens will eventually get bridged to various L2s and sidechains.
 Most cross-chain token bridges have no mechanics to handle rebases.
 This means bridging stETH to other chains will prevent stakers from collecting their staking rewards.
 In the most common case, the rewards will naturally go to the bridge smart contract and never make it to the stakers.
 While working on full-blown bridging solutions, the Lido contributors encourage the users to only bridge the non-rebasable representation of staked ether, namely wstETH.

 ## Risks

 1. Smart contract security.
 There is an inherent risk that Lido could contain a smart contract vulnerability or bug.
-The Lido code is open-sourced, audited and covered by an extensive bug bounty program to minimize this risk.
+The Lido code is open-sourced, audited, and covered by an extensive bug bounty program to minimize this risk.
 To mitigate smart contract risks, all of the core Lido contracts are audited.
 Audit reports can be found [here](https://github.com/lidofinance/audits#lido-protocol-audits).
 Besides, Lido is covered with a massive [Immunefi bug-bounty program](https://immunefi.com/bounty/lido/).
 2. Beacon chain - Technical risk.